 Schools with students in grades K-8 will identify all GT students, based on their eligibility under district identification policies, provide an on-line Advanced Learning Plan (ALP) and provide appropriate instructional services to address the needs of identified gifted and talented and academically advanced students.

 The Department administers a variety of programs to address the needs of this special population.
-The following table gives a brief overview of some of the differences among the programs:
+The chart provides a brief overview of some of the differences among the programs.